sensu/sensu-docs/content/sensu-go/5.17/guides/secrets-management-vault.md

 The Sensu backend will transmit a request over its secure transport (TLS-encrypted websockets) to your Sensu agent to execute your check.
 Your backend will also use fetched secrets to execute your handler and mutator.

+Your Sensu check, handler, and mutator will include secrets that are provided via environment variables.
-**ADD: What will the check, handler, and mutator do?**
+The environment variables will be named the same as the secret entries in your check, handler, and mutator.

 ## Create your secrets provider

-**I'm not sure whether the secrets provider or the secrets should come first.**

 To create your secrets provider `vault`, send a PUT request to the [`/providers/:provider` API endpoint][13].